joomcode/errorx/README.md

 The example above introduced ```errorx.Decorate()```, a syntax used to add message as an error is passed along.
 This mechanism is highly non-intrusive: any properties an original error possessed, a result of a  ```Decorate()``` will possess, too.

 Sometimes, though, it is not the desired effect.
-A possibility to make a type check as a double edged one, and should be restricted as often as it is allowed.
+A possibility to make a type check is a double edged one, and should be restricted as often as it is allowed.
 The bad way to do so would be to create a new error and to pass an ```Error()``` output as a message.
 Among other possible issues, this would either lose or duplicate the stack trace information.

 A better alternative is:
 ```go